 The tax nexus related to an individual Amazon seller's business takes into account details such as the location of the FDA warehouse, as well as affiliates of the business domiciled in that state.
 Nonetheless, the services of a tax attorney cannot be recommended highly enough for the enrollment in the sales tax processing program on Amazon seller central.

 Tax nexus issues are one of the most daunting challenges that Amazon sellers constantly face.
-Every now and then, an Amazon seller runs a risk of violating a tax nexus.
+Every now and then, an Amazon seller runs the risk of violating a tax nexus.

 Since there's yet to be a national tax policy that caters specifically to Amazon FBA, only a few states apply stringent enforcement of the relevant regulations that could penalize these frequent tax nexus violations.

 Whether you're running your Amazon business from a physical location in the US or not, you still need to treat tax nexus as a potential risk, as you can stir the pot if you rake in a certain volume of sales in any US city.

 The Amazon sales tax processing program is designed to collect taxes directly from revenues generated by sellers in the Amazon marketplace, provided the sellers make available information concerning the applicable tax nexus for the particular states which host the physical presence of their Amazon business.

 As a result of the complexity of the setting, many users always end up forgetting to specify some vital details such as the county, city, or state where the business operates physically.
 Another intricate segment of the tax settings is the section that requires the seller to specify the appropriate tax code for each product being sold.

 If the seller is clueless about the tax code pertaining to a particular product, there is an option that allows you to use a default tax code for a product, which is available on the Tax Manager tools page.
 This option allows Amazon to disregard the sales tax ID registered by the seller as we as any local tax code applicable to the product.